Lake Erie College of Osteopathic Medicine - LECOM

 Facilities

-LECOM has designed its campuses with the latest educational technology where each detail lends itself to the mission of teaching students how to care for patients.
+LECOM designed its campuses with the latest educational technology where each detail lends itself to the mission of teaching students how to care for patients.
 Lecture halls use smart classroom technology, and smaller classrooms provide ideal environments for small group study sessions.
+The LECOM Research Centers offer over 26,000 square feet of laboratory space for faculty and student-assisted research.

-In Erie, students learn in fully equipped anatomy and microbiology labs.
+LECOM Erie: A park-like, 53-acre campus hosts our students in Erie, Pa.
+Students learn in fully equipped anatomy and microbiology labs.
 Students receive Clinical Assessment Training with standardized patients in a working physician’s office.
-LECOM remains the only osteopathic medical school with its own teaching hospitals: Millcreek Community Hospital, Corry Memorial Hospital and Warren General Hospital.
-Students receive memberships at the LECOM Medical Fitness and Wellness Center that is designed to focus on total well-being for students.
-LECOM at Seton Hill provides classrooms, labs, and student services on the campus of Seton Hill University near Pittsburgh, Pennsylvania.
+LECOM remains the only osteopathic medical school with its own teaching hospitals: LECOM Medical Center and Behavioral Health Pavilion, Corry Memorial Hospital, and Warren General Hospital.
+Students receive membership to the LECOM Medical Fitness and Wellness Center that is designed to focus on total well-being for students.
+The campus’ proximity to Lake Erie provides a temperate - while sometimes snowy – climate, with stunning views, and lots of local attractions ranging from water sports to dining, to amusement parks, and more!

 Student Residence Options